An Introduction to Software Testing Life Cycle (STLC)

 The primary goals of a software quality audit include:

-Audits can be conducted internally by the organization or externally by third-party experts, and they often focus on areas like code quality, documentation, testing procedures, security, and user experience.
+Code quality audits can be conducted internally by the organization or externally by third-party experts, and they often focus on areas like code quality, documentation, testing procedures, security, and user experience.

 But what exactly makes code audits indispensable?
 Let’s dig deeper into how they align with the pillars of software quality assurance.